 How much does PMI cost?

 Down payment percentage: The larger your down payment, the lower your mortgage insurance payment.
-PMI has tiered pricing, so it’ll be the most affordable when you put 15% down, then 10%, then 5%, then 3%.

 Is PMI worth it?

-A low down payment loan can make it easier or faster to get your dream home, but you might be worried about the additional cost that comes with private mortgage insurance.
+A low down payment can make it easier or faster to get your dream home, but you might be worried about the additional cost that comes with private mortgage insurance.
 So, should you wait until you have that magic 20% down payment?

-If you’re a renter and the only thing in your way of buying is the down payment, consider this: By the time you save enough to make that 20% down payment, there’s a good chance you’ve already spent the money you “saved” on PMI on your rent.
+If you’re a renter and the only thing in your way of buying is the down payment, consider this: By the time you save enough to make that 20% down payment, there’s a chance you’ve already spent the money you “saved” on PMI on your rent.
 But each person’s financial situation is unique, and there may be certain scenarios where it makes sense to wait to buy and avoid the expense of PMI.

 How can you reduce the cost of PMI?

 Shop for more affordable homes without changing your intended down payment amount.
 Doing so will boost your equity relative to your home’s value, so you’ll be closer to 20% without saving more for your down payment.
-It will also reduce your loan-to-value ratio (LTV), which is the amount you’ve borrowed by the purchase price of the property.
-Lenders will offer you the lowest rates when your LTV is at 80% or lower.
+It will also reduce your loan-to-value ratio (LTV), which is the amount you’ve borrowed divided by the purchase price of the property.
+Lenders will offer you the lowest interest rates when your LTV is at 80% or lower.

 If lowering your price range isn’t possible, (especially if you’re looking in a competitive housing market), opt for making larger monthly mortgage payments, so you can reach the 20% equity needed to cancel PMI sooner.
-Or you can make additional payments and apply them directly to your principle, which also helps you reach that magic 20% equity faster.

 Understand your options